PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contract requires the ordered three-dictionary tuple without changing owner order, shared state scope, arguments, diagnostics, or any call site.
 Production remains unchanged at this characterization checkpoint.

+`run_singleton_consecutive_reshape()` now forwards its three ordered result dictionaries, and the lowerer's private helper preserves that tuple.
+All three production call sites continue ignoring it, so this checkpoint changes neither ModelIR nor reconciliation behavior.
+The complete orchestration corpus confirms that tuple propagation is additive to the existing shared-state contract.